Photo by Carly Leininger

 Built in 1889, and having seen its share of shipwrecks, the Point Sur Lighthouse Station is thought to be a haven for those lost souls whose spirits perished along the coast.
 Locals have claimed to spot an old man standing at the window looking out over the ocean — even though the quarters are vacant.
 The lighthouse is also thought to be home to another spirit, that of an eighteen-year-old woman who died from tuberculosis in the living quarters.
 When she died the sound of her coughing continued.
 To this day sounds of coughing come from the room where she died.
 The lighthouse is so haunted it is listed as one of the top ten most haunted lighthouses in America!
 Jeepers creepers!

-Point Sur Lighthouse tours take place regularly on Saturdays at 10am, 2pm and Sundays at 10am.
+Point Sur Lighthouse tours take place regularly on Saturdays and Sundays at 10 a.m. and Wednesdays at 1 p.m.
 Please note that all tours are first-come, first-served and limited to 40 people.
 It is recommended to arrive early at the gate.
-And during the month of October, look forward to special Halloween Tours on October 21st and 28th at 5:15 pm.
+And during the month of October, look forward to special Halloween Tours on October 19th and 26th at 5:30 p.m.
 An evening of ghostly fun will begin with a walking tour to the lighthouse in time for sunset.
 Get ready for paranormal investigators sharing recordings from Point Sur's ghost hunts and explore inside one of Point Sur's real haunted houses, the un-restored Triplex.
 Enjoy hearty snacks, desserts, and hot drinks during the tour.
 Wear comfortable walking shoes and dress in layers as the weather can be cold and windy!

 Point Piños Lighthouse